AdobeDocs/journey-optimizer.en/help/using/start/user-interface.md

 * **[!UICONTROL Configurations]** - Use this menu to configure [Events](../event/about-events.md), [Data sources](../datasource/about-data-sources.md), and [Actions](../action/action.md) to use in your journeys.

-    You can also access the **Reporting** section to configure reporting for campaign experimentation.
-[Learn more](../content-management/reporting-configuration.md)
+    You can also access the **Reporting** section to configure reporting for campaign experimentation and web/mobile.
+[Learn more](../reports/reporting-configuration.md)

 * **[!UICONTROL Business rules]** - Use this section to create cross-channel business rules to control how often users receive a message, or enter into a journey.
 [Learn more](../configuration/frequency-rules.md)